Great Websites for Dog Lovers: Reviews and Ratings

 - The Dogster and Vetstreet sites receive a rating of 4.75.
 They are fun and interesting to visit and contain lots of useful information.

 - The Webvet site receives a rating of 4.0 because although it has useful articles I don't find it as interesting as the sites above.
 I'm also uneasy about the symptom checker box.
-In addition, the website isn't updated frequently.
+In addition, the website doesn't seem to have been updated recently.

 The only website described in this article that deals entirely with dogs is Dogster.
 (The creator of Dogster has produced a similar site for cats called Catster.)
 Dogster is a popular site and has a lot of followers on Facebook.
 All of the sites that I've reviewed contain helpful information for dog lovers, though.
 I think that they are definitely are worth visiting.